Koenkk/zigbee2mqtt.io/docs/devices/WXKG06LM.md

 ---
-title: "Xiaomi WXKG06LM control via MQTT"
+title: "Aqara WXKG06LM control via MQTT"
-description: "Integrate your Xiaomi WXKG06LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara WXKG06LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2020-06-10T16:45:59Z
 pageClass: device-page
 ---